-how to mount multiple flashes / speedlites
+How to mount multiple flashes / speedlites

+Quite often, a single speedlight just isn’t enough.
+You need more!
 You might need a smaller aperture than the single speedlight would provide (even at full power), or you might be battling very bright ambient light.
 High-Speed Flash Sync doesn’t help you in that case.
 Then you need to add another speedlight.

 Now, the reason why I settled on this device, is that none of the other devices that I’ve seen, have enough space for either the PocketWizard TT5 units, or the Radio Poppers.

-- Lastolite TriFlash Shoe Mount Bracket (B&H)
+- Lastolite TriFlash Shoe-Mount Bracket (affiliate)

-- Lastolite Quad Bracket (B&H)
+- Lastolite TriFlash Sync Bracket (affiliate)

-- Lastolite TriFlash Sync Bracket (B&H)
+- Lastolite Quad Bracket (affiliate)

 While these are all ingenious solutions to the problem, they just don’t have enough space around for the base of the radio trigger, whether the RadioPopper or PocketWizard.
 Others that I’ve seen that do allow for this, just don’t seem as sturdily built.